Performance of Building Components

 Approach

 Performance assessment will address multiple building design criteria (fire, durability, vibration, acoustics) for multiple product typologies (long-span floors, wall panels, columns and beams).
-Specialist research projects will also address four specific topics prioritised by industry partners for further innovation: (i) The design and performance of different connection solutions; (ii) Novel composite (fibre-reinforced) and hybrid (timber+steel) load-bearing solutions; (iii) Integration with façade design for fire risk reduction; (iv) Embedded instrumentation to monitor product performance and condition throughout construction and the building lifespan.
+Specialist research projects will also address four specific topics prioritised by industry partners for further innovation: (i) The design and performance of different connection solutions; (ii) Novel composite (fibre-reinforced) and hybrid (timber+steel) load-bearing solutions; (iii) Fire safety, integrating façade design for fire risk reduction; (iv) Embedded instrumentation to monitor product performance and condition throughout construction and the building lifespan.

 Outcomes